Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/ui-changelog.md

+**3.1.2**

+- Updated React and other package.json library versions
+- The UI no longer has a inteval configuration button.
+The polling interval is configured in the backend using setup.SetEvaluationTimeInSeconds(seconds);
+- Added Start / Stop polling button
+- Added UI settings middleware
+- Added Request Limiting Middleware and setup method to configure max api active requests with setup.SetApiMaxActiveRequests(value);
+- Improved healthcheck table styling for better rows alignment.
+- Added animation for execution history panel

 **3.1.1**

 - [Breaking Change] The UI no longer uses sqlite internally.
 A storage provider must be configured using HealthChecksUIBuilder storage package extensions.